TexasInstruments/mspm0-sdk/examples/nortos/LP_MSPM0G3507/driverlib/rtc_periodic_alarm_lfxt_standby/README.md

 SysConfig allows developers to easily configure unused pins by selecting **Board**→**Configure Unused Pins**.

-For more information about jumper configuration to achieve low-power using the MSPM0 LaunchPad, please visit the [LP-MSPM0G3507 User's Guide](https://www.ti.com/lit/slau846).
+For more information about jumper configuration to achieve low-power using the MSPM0 LaunchPad, please visit the [LP-MSPM0G3507 User's Guide](https://www.ti.com/lit/slau873).

 ## Example Usage
 The periodic alarm is by default configured to run with a period of 1Hz.
 Compile, load and run the example.
-The LED will toggle at every interval.
+The LED and USER_TEST pin will toggle at every interval.